imanhelal/REC/README.md

-# Runtime Conformance Checking (RCC) Implementation and Evaulation
+# Runtime Event Correlation (REC) Implementation and Evaulation

-The source code associates the paper "Runtime Conformance Checking for Unlabeled Events"
+The source code associates the paper "Correlating Unlabeled Events at Runtime"
 By: Iman Helal, Ahmed Hany

 To run our code first: